 STEMM education teaches children more than just the basics of science, it creates opportunities to experiment, ask questions and work together.
 It is all our responsibilities to contribute to the education of the next generation, and with that in mind, we set up the Science Ambassador scheme.

 The Scheme provides free, exciting, hands-on science activities for local primary and secondary schools, and colleges within a 20 mile radius of our Cambridge head office.
-Since it’s formation in 2005, the scheme to date has reached over 100,000 children.
-We have a working partnership with STEM Team East, part of the nationwide government-backed STEMNET initiative.
+Formed in 2005, the scheme reaches over 10,000 young people each year.
+We have a working partnership with ConnectEB, part of the nationwide government-backed STEM Ambassadors initiative.

 Anyone from the Napp Group and its independently associated companies based on the Cambridge science park campus can become a voluntary Science Ambassador, the only requirement is passion and enthusiasm to excite young people about science.
 Each Ambassador is granted 5 days’ paid leave to undertake activities with students, and we offer: